(Updated) Automatic Windows event auditing configuration availability for unified sensors (V3.x)

 Die Inhalte auf dieser Seite wurden maschinell übersetzt.

-Starting January 2026, Microsoft Defender for Identity unified sensors (v3.x) will offer an opt-in feature for automatic Windows event-auditing configuration, simplifying deployment by auto-applying required settings on new and misconfigured existing sensors.
-Admins must enable this feature via UI or Graph API.
+summary: Microsoft Defender for Identity unified sensors (v3.x) will offer an opt-in feature from mid-January 2026 to automatically configure Windows event-auditing settings, simplifying deployment and ensuring consistent policy enforcement.
+Admins must enable it via UI or Graph API; rollout completes by end of January 2026.

 [Introduction]